-This medal is awarded to any officer or enlisted person of the armed forces of the United States who shall have distinguished her/himself in actual combat in support of operations by heroism or extraordinary achievement while participating in aerial flight.
+This medal is awarded to any officer or enlisted person of the armed forces of the United States for heroism or extraordinary achievement while participating in aerial flight.
 Both heroism and achievement must be entirely distinctive, involving operations that are not routine.
 This award is not awarded for sustained operational activities and flights.

 The Distinguished Flying Cross was designed by Elizabeth Will and Arthur E. DuBois.
 It is a bronze cross pattee, with rays between the arms of the cross.
 On the obverse is a propeller of four blades, with one blade in each arm of the cross and in the re-entrant angles of the cross are rays which form a square.
 The cross is suspended by a rectangular-shaped bar and centered on this is a plain shield.
 The reverse is blank and suitable for engraving the recipient's name and rank.

 The ribbon has a narrow red center stripe, flanked on either side by a thin white stripe, a wide stripe of dark blue, a narrow white stripe and narrow dark blue at the edge of the ribbon.